Butterflies of New Mexico: The Gossamerwings III: The Blues (Lycaenidae: Polyommatinae)

 Top↑

 Description.
 Boisduval’s is our largest blue, but still not very big.
 Males are iridescent sky blue above with black edging.
 Females are dark gray above with blue basal scaling.
 Beneath, the forewing has a bold postmedian band of white-ringed black spots and a similar cell-end bar.
 The hindwing underside is gray with small, dark submarginal chevrons and a postmedian band of white-ringed black spots.
 There is a gap between submarginal chevrons and postmedian band.
 Range and Habitat.
 Icaricia icarioides lives throughout the western US, occupying habitats from sea level to Hudsonian Zones.
 New Mexico populations prefer Transition and Canadian Zone montane savannas and meadows (counties: Ca,Ci,Co,Gr,Li,LA,MK,Mo,Ot,RA,Sv,SJ,SM,SF,Si,Ta,Un) with stands of the host plant, generally 7500 to 12,500′.
 Life History.
 Larvae of Boisduval’s Blue eat various Lupinus spp.
 (Fabaceae).
 Of the many lupine species in New Mexico, Lupinus argenteus is favored in the north.
 Mike Toliver saw oviposition on this lupine at Capulin Mountain (Un), 20 June 1971.
-It also is the primary host on Burnt Mesa in Bandelier National Monument (LA).
-Other lupines probably are acceptable as well.
+It also is the primary host on Burnt Mesa in Bandelier National Monument (LA) and in teh Raton Mesa complex (Co).
+Other lupines may be acceptable as well.
 Part-grown larvae hibernate.
 Flight.
 Icaricia icarioides is univoltine here.
 New Mexico records fall between May 6 and August 20, with peak numbers in June and July.
-Adults seek nectar (e.g., Amorpha canescens, Eriogonum racemosum) and wet soil, and are happy to perch on lupines.
+Adults seek nectar (e.g., Amorpha canescens, Eriogonum racemosum) and wet soil.
+Males perch on host lupines to watch for females.
 Comments.
 Great geographic variation in this species has resulted in proliferation of named subspecies by taxonomists (25, by our last count).
 Most New Mexico populations are grouped with central Rocky Mountains race Icaricia icarioides lycea (W. H. Edwards 1864), which has bold ventral hindwing black cell spots.
 Colonies on the Mogollon Rim and nearby areas (Ca,Gr,Si) belong to ssp.
 I. i. buchholzi dos Passos 1938, whose males have a wide black border on the upperside.
-Populations in the Raton Mesa Complex (Co,Un) can have females that are dorsally black and are subspecies I. i. nigrafem (R. Holland 2011).
+Populations in the Raton Mesa Complex (Co,Un) has females that are glossy black above, with few if any basal blue scales, and are subspecies I. i. nigrafem (R. Holland 2011).
 Populations in the Sierra Blanca complex (Li,Ot) colonize the endemic Lupinus sierrae-blancae and are subspecies I. i. sacre (R. Holland 2011), which is now recognized by Pelham (2024).

 ‘Rocky Mountain’ Boisduval’s Blue male (Icaricia icarioides lycea) Zuni Mountains, Cibola Co., NM; May 29, 2020 (photo by Steve Cary).